madrover/pyscaler/docs/features.rst

    PyScaler can connect to remote JVMs via JMX and gather performance data via the exposed mbeans.

- - **Counter graphs**
+ - **Interactive counter graphs**

-   The performance data can be easily visualized using available graphs.
+   The performance data can be easily visualized using available graphs..
-   There are different graphs per monitored target and counters.
+   There are different graphs per monitored target and counters that can be zoomed.

 - **Control**
    PySCaler can be execute actions against its managed nodes.
 These action